 The painter John Atkinson Grimshaw arrived into the world on the eve of the Victorian era, in September 1836.
 Born in the northern industrial town of Leeds, he went on to became one of the most popular figures among the golden age of British art.

 Grimshaw had a fairly steady upbringing (his father was a policeman, his mother ran a grocery store, and both were strict Baptists).
-Therefore, as might be expected, his first career was not as an artist but rather as a humble railway clerk.
-And his unremarkable young life included a marriage to his cousin Frances in 1856.
+Therefore, as might be expected, his first career was steady too, as a humble railway clerk rather than an artist.
+This unremarkable young life also included a marriage to his cousin Frances in 1856.

 Home at Knostrop Hall